CesiumGS/3d-tiles/bbgl/README.md

 Binary glTF immediately follows the batch table.
 It begins `12 + batchTableLength` bytes from the start of the arraybuffer and continues for the rest of arraybuffer.
 It may embed all of its geometry, texture, and animations or may refer to external sources for some or all of these data.

-As described above, each vertex as a zero-based `batchId` attribute indicating which model it beyonds to.
-For example, a batch with three models may look like:
+As described above, each vertex has a `batchId` attribute indicating which model it beyonds to.
+For example, vertices for a batch with three models may look like:
 ```
 batchId:  [0,   0,   0,   ..., 1,   1,   1,   ..., 2,   2,   2,   ...]
 position: [xyz, xyz, xyz, ..., xyz, xyz, xyz, ..., xyz, xyz, xyz, ...]